oracle/weblogic-innovation-seminars/WInS_Demos/CA-Workshop/README.md

 Run the federated cache demo application.
 Once the previous step has been completed, access to the demo application on both sites:

 1. Open a new tab in browser which is used for A_site_domain.
 2. To run the demo application, go to the following URL.
-Choose port **7007**. http://localhost:7007/WebApp/faces/ContactList.jsp
+Choose port **7007**. [http://localhost:7007/WebApp/faces/ContactList.jsp](http://localhost:7007/WebApp/faces/ContactList.jsp)
 On the application's page you can see lot of information.
 Currently this application's domain is A_site_domain; hosting server is webapp_server1, the Coherence data grid layer ensured by **CoherenceClusterA** in this domain which is one of the participants of the federated cache.
 If you have questions about the architecture see the diagram in the overview section or consult your instructor.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/88.PNG)
 3. Open a new tab in the (private) browser which is used for **B_site_domain**.
 4. To access to the same demo application in the secondary site go to the following URL.
-Choose port **8007**. http://localhost:8007/WebApp/faces/ContactList.jsp .(On the application's page here you can also find information about the hosting environment and the replication status as well.
+Choose port **8007**. [http://localhost:8007/WebApp/faces/ContactList.jsp](http://localhost:8007/WebApp/faces/ContactList.jsp).
+(On the application's page here you can also find information about the hosting environment and the replication status as well.
 As you can see this application belongs to **B_site_domain** and part of the **CoherenceClusterB** which is the other participant of the federated cache.
 If you have questions about the architecture see the diagram in the overview section or consult your instructor.
 Note:  If you do not see the above output in any of site or both the site follow the instruction in **Troubleshoot** section given in the last of part of Lab 3.)
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/89.PNG)
 5. Now test the behavior of the **Active-Active** configured federated cache.
 6. Click in the **Insert 5 Random Contacts** button.
 The browser for A_site_domain should resemble the following.
 The red background indicates the recently (in the last 5-7 sec.) inserted/updated records.